-Adult Rehabilitative Mental Health Services (ARMHS) means mental health services which are rehabilitative and enable the recipient to develop and enhance psychiatric stability, social competencies, personal and emotional adjustment, and independent living and community skills, when these abilities are impaired by the symptoms of mental illness.
-Adult rehabilitative mental health services are also appropriate when provided to enable a recipient to retain stability and functioning, if the recipient would be at risk of significant functional decomposition or more restrictive service settings without these services.
+Adult Rehabilitative Mental Health Services (ARMHS) are rehabilitative and enable the recipient to develop and enhance psychiatric stability, social competencies, personal and emotional adjustment, and independent living and community skills, when these abilities are impaired by the symptoms of mental illness.

-Basic Living & Social Skills- This service is based on activities that instruct, assist, and support a client in skill areas essential for everyday, independent living.
+ARMHS staff members instruct, assist, and support the client in skill areas essential for everyday, independent living.

-A service of strategies provided on behalf of a recipient to alleviate or reduce a recipient’s barriers to community integration or independent living or to minimize the risk of hospitalization or placement in a more restrictive living arrangement.
+- Community Intervention – Strategies are provided to alleviate or reduce a recipient’s barriers to community integration or independent living.
+The strategies can also help minimize the risk of hospitalization or placement in a more restrictive living arrangement

 - Medication Education – Clients are educated about mental illness, symptoms, and how medication can help